 Rotten Tomatoes: 99%

 Best International Feature, Best Director and also the unexpected winner of the Best Picture award at this years’ Oscars, Parasite has gained popularity around the globe.
-A dark comedy with some elements of horror thrown in, it’s story of infiltration and social class divide.
-A family living in Seoul struggling to make ends meet find a way to orchestrate employment with a wealthy family.
+A dark comedy with some elements of horror thrown in, it’s a story of infiltration and social class divide.
+A family living in Seoul struggling to make ends meet, find a way to orchestrate employment with a wealthy family.
 With its witty dialogue and unexpected twists, 2 hours 20 minutes absolutely flies by.
 This gripping piece of cinema mastery, will for sure have you seeking out more of Bong Joon-ho’s work.
 You can check out a more detailed review over at UpLateAtNightAgain.com.
 Streaming is available via Amazon Prime.

 Runtime: 132 minutes